Lyn Paul website 'Then' logo. Lyn Paul website banner.

 Judith Durham also recalls being constantly asked by the press for her opinion of the New Seekers:

 "I thought they were very good - very professional and very good singers.
-It seemed a shame to me that they had The Seekers' name, which led to a lot of confusion ...
+It seemed a shame to me that they had The Seekers' name, which led to a lot of confusion...
 They actually appealed to a much younger audience than The Seekers had and The Seekers' name really couldn't have been much help to them."

 (Quoted from The Judith Durham Story: Colours Of My Life by Graham Simpson, pages 193-194)

 Following the fortnight at the Talk Of The Town the New Seekers fly to the United States for a week's worth of shows at the new Disneyland complex in Florida, followed by shows in Denver and two weeks at the St. Regis Hotel in New York.
+While the group is on the other side of the Atlantic, the BBC broadcasts another episode of We Want To Sing featuring the New Seekers (BBC1, Friday, 3rd September, 6.45pm).

 At the end of September the New Seekers undertake their first major tour of the UK.
 The tour kicks off at the Floral Hall, Southport on 26th September and comes to a close at the Queen Elizabeth Hall, London on 16th October.